back to the MAIN INDEX

 (click to enlarge the picture)

 When in 1798 Rome fell to Napoleon's troops, the French administration opened the Ghetto.
-But when the papal authority was restored, in 1815, Pius VII had the doors of the enclosure closed again at night-time.
-The only concession made by the following pope, Leo XII, in the early 1830s was to decree a further extension of the Ghetto's boundary, which included via di Sant'Ambrogio and via della Reginella (top left corner of the opening picture); the latter street was fitted with an additional gate.
+But when the papal authority was restored, in 1814, Pius VII had the doors of the enclosure closed again at night-time.
+The only concession made by the following pope, Leo XII, in the early 1830s was to grant a further extension of the Ghetto's boundary, which included via di Sant'Ambrogio and via della Reginella (top left corner of the opening picture); the latter street was fitted with an additional gate.
 But the fanatical pope also enforced stricter laws against the Jews, by effect of which they were no longer allowed to own any private property and had to get rid of whatever they owned in the shortest possible time.
 For this reason, many members of the community fled from Rome.

 ancient Roman fragment on